Sunday, April 27, 2008

 Some good clarifying shampoos are: Pantene and Suave (I use Pantene), which can

-weeks.
+be purchased at any grocery or drug store.
+Clarifying shampoos remove product build up and dirt from the hair and scalp.
+They are very strong, so they should only be used once every four or sixweeks.
 If it ever feels like the products you once loved aren't working anymore, it could be that you just need a good clarifying shampoo!
 When I use it, I normally shampoo with the clarifying shampoo first, then I do one or two other washes with a moisturizing shampoo.

 I am still looking for my all time favorite moisturizing shampoo.
 One I've used and liked is